burst-apps-team/burst-wiki/faq.md

 Plots are like collections of lottery tickets (and if only one ticket could win).
 Having 2 copies is not useful, and it means that you have less coverage of ‘all’ the possible numbers.
 It’s not good, avoid.

-**34**)** My local wallet used to run, I synchronised it before and now it says ‘stopped’. when I start it, it stops after a few seconds, what should I do?**

-I suggest that you change the database type to portable MariaDB (on Qbundle, at the top, ‘Database’ select, ‘change database’) and then re-import the database from scratch (see 35)

-**35**)** Synchronising the block chain is slow and I have the patience of a goldfish.
-What can I do?**

-On Qbundle , ‘Database’ select ‘Import database’ and make sure the CryptoGuru repository is selected, then ‘start Import’ this will download and quickly stuff the local database (I suggest Portable MariaDB, see 34) (lol, loop)

 **36**)** What will the block reward be next month/will the block rewards run out in 6 months?**

 <https://www.ecomine.earth/burstblockreward/> Rewards will carry on into 2026, but transaction fees will be a bigger % by then, and so profitable mining will continue.